mozilla/bigquery-etl/sql/moz-fx-data-shared-prod/search_derived/search_clients_daily_v9/README.md

 A few output columns are worth calling out.

-- `sap` is wrapped in `coalesce(sap, 0)`.
-It is the one measure that comes from the SAP side alone, so on a serp-only row it would otherwise be `null`; zero is the accurate reading, since that combination had no SAP events.
 - `engine` and `normalized_engine` are currently the same value — the normalized engine, with the SAP fallback already applied in the join.
 This differs from v8, where `engine` was the raw value and `normalized_engine` was `null`.
 Whether to keep both is an open question with data science.
 - `tagged_serp` is the only tagged count. v8's `tagged_sap` is dropped: SAP has no `is_tagged`, so v9 had no independent SAP-side measure to put there and both columns would have carried the same `serp_searches_tagged_count` value.
 - `search_with_ads` is the **tagged** count and `search_with_ads_organic` is the organic one.